gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

    negotiation of stronger algorithms and security parameters, which might be motivated by new attacks.

-   In DTLS 1.3 renegotiation has been removed from DTLS 1.3 and partly replaced with Post-Handshake KeyUpdate.
    When using DTLS 1.3
-   {{I-D.ietf-tls-dtls13}}, AEAD limits and frequent rekeying can be achieved by sending frequent post-handshake KeyUpdate messages.
-Symmetric rekeying gives significantly less protection against key leakage than re-running Diffie-Hellman.
+   {{I-D.ietf-tls-dtls13}}, AEAD limits and forward secrecy can be achieved by sending post-handshake KeyUpdate messages, which triggers rekeying of DTLS.
+Such symmetric rekeying gives significantly less protection against key leakage than re-running Diffie-Hellman.
 After leakage of application_traffic_secret_N, a passive attacker can passively eavesdrop on all future application data sent on the connection including application data encrypted with application_traffic_secret_N+1, application_traffic_secret_N+2, etc. Note that KeyUpdate does not update the exporter_secret.

-   Allowing client initiated renegotiation and client initiated new connections can enable denial-of-service attacks.
-The server should limit the frequency of client initiated renegotiation and new connections.
+   Allowing new connections can enable denial-of-service attacks.
+   The endpoints SHOULD limit the frequency of new connections.

    When DTLS/SCTP is used with DTLS 1.2 {{RFC6347}}, the TLS Session Hash and Extended Master Secret Extension {{RFC7627}} MUST be used to